DS-K3DOM: 3-D Dynamic Occupancy Mapping with Kernel Inference and Dempster-Shafer Evidential Theory

 \subsection{Representation of Objects via Bernoulli RFS and PHD}

-In our problem, each random vector $x=[p^T \; v^T]^T\in \mathbb{X}$ represents the state of a point object with its position $p \in \mathbb{R}^3$ and velocity $v \in \mathbb{R}^3$.
-For each cell ($c$), let $r_D^{(c)}$ (resp. $r_S^{(c)}$) model the existence probability of any dynamic (resp. static) objects.
-Also, let $p_D^{(c)}(x)$ (resp. $p_S^{(c)}(x)$) denote the PDF of a dynamic (resp. static) object inside the cell.
-Then, under the assumption of having at most one object in each cell, the Bernoulli RFS of the cell is modeled to have PDF as
+We represent the multi-object distribution of the surrounding objects using Bernoulli RFSs, where an element $x=[p^T \; v^T]^T\in \mathbb{X}$ of an RFS represents the state of a point object with its position $p \in \mathbb{R}^3$ and velocity $v \in \mathbb{R}^3$.
+Under the assumption of having at most one object in each cell, the Bernoulli RFS of each cell ($c$) is modeled to have PDF as